-The time that it takes from taking your initial instructions to the final resolution of your matter depends on the complexity of your case, the length of the final hearing and the stage at which your case is resolved.
+The time that it takes from taking initial instructions to the final resolution of the matter depends on the complexity of the case, the length of the final hearing and the stage at which the case is resolved.

-If a settlement is reached during the pre-claim conciliation process, your case is likely to take 2 – 6 weeks.
+If a settlement is reached during the pre-claim conciliation process, the case is likely to take 2 – 6 weeks.

-If the claim proceeds to a final hearing, your case is likely to take between 6 - 18 months.
-This is an estimate and we will give you a more accurate timescale once we have more information and as the matter progresses.
+If the claim proceeds to a final hearing, the case is likely to take between 9 - 18 months.
+This is an estimate and we will be able to provide a more accurate timescale once we have more information and as the matter progresses.

 Estimate of fees

-Our pricing for bringing claims for (ordinary) unfair or wrongful dismissal up to a final hearing are as follows:
+Our costs for bringing or defending claims for ordinary unfair or wrongful dismissal up to a final hearing range as follows:

 |Type of claim||Estimate of costs|